 Still, I think there’ll be a few surprises for you on my list, one being a $1000 cash prize and writing residency at Western Connecticut State University, an award offered in alternating years to writers of genre and literary fiction.
 Another surprise will be the Sarton Women’s Book Awards, offered by The Story Circle.

-I’ve left the spreadsheet open so that you can add your own discoveries.
+When you download this spreadsheet, you’ll see that I’ve left the spreadsheet open so that you can add your own discoveries.